Geoffrey Walsh: Military career

 Educated at St Catherine's Collegiate School, Walsh was commissioned into the Royal Canadian Engineers in 1930.

 He served in World War II with the Canadian Army Service Force and took part in the Spitsbergen Raid in 1941.
 In 1942 he transferred to the 1st Canadian Division and fought in Sicily and Italy.
-In 1944 he was made Commander Royal Engineers for 4th Canadian (Armoured) Division. and he later became CRE with II Canadian Corps, commanded by Guy Simonds, which took part in Operation Overlord.
+In 1944 he was made Commander Royal Engineers (CRE) for 4th Canadian (Armoured) Division. and he later became CRE with II Canadian Corps, commanded by Guy Simonds, which took part in Operation Overlord.

-After the war he was appointed Commander, Eastern Ontario Area, followed by Commander, 27th Brigade before his appointment as Director-General of Military Training.
+After the war he was appointment Commander, Eastern Ontario Area, followed by Commander, 27th Brigade before his appointment as Director-General of Military Training.
 In 1955 he was appointed Quartermaster-General of the Canadian Army and in 1959 he became General Officer Commanding, Western Command.
 In 1961 he was made Chief of the General Staff and in 1964, became Vice Chief of the Defence Staff.